polymegos/deTube_disable_ai_audio/README.md

 ![Build](https://github.com/polymegos/deTube_disable_ai_audio/actions/workflows/test.yml/badge.svg)

 **deTube Disable AI Audio** - a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YT.<br>
 The script forces playback using the original audio track on PC and Android.
-For a YT Short, the script redirects to the normal video player view and then resets the audio track there just the same.

 Many videos now default to AI-generated voiceovers based on your region or device language.<br>
 While intended to improve accessibility, this can result in: